will-hart/pedalrs/README.md

 cargo build --release
 ```

-The very first time a build is run on a fresh repo, or when changing between
+> **WARNING** The very first time a build is run on a fresh repo, or when
-chips it is advisable to build twice as the `memory.x` and `.cargo/config` files
+changing between chips it is advisable to build twice as the `memory.x` and
-don't appear to be picked up on the first run.
+`.cargo/config` files don't appear to be picked up on the first run.
+It may also
+be advisable to `cargo clean` between builds.

 To build for STM32F1 chips, run